 Images on a spread should work well together to tell a story, but there should be a clear hero shot that acts as a centerpiece around which the other images will build.
 Before you can select a hero shot, you must first understand what you’re looking for.

 Take the time to learn more about the types of photos your client wants; it will likely be that favorite image that the couple asked for before the session or pinned a similar image on their moodboard.
 The hero shot is one that likely encapsulates the mood and feel of the story and showcases the subjects within the scene.
-If we’re telling the story of a couple taking a romantic or playful stroll along the beach, the hero shot should reflect the mood we’re trying to establish as well as set the scene for the rest of the images.

 Once the hero shot has been selected, each additional image should build around the hero shot to reveal more aspects of the story unfolding in that scene (or in this case, across the spread).
 Simply put, try to use a variety of focal lengths when choosing these images (close-up, medium angle, or wide angle).
 This also goes back to step one and limiting the selection of images to those that represent the same time and space as the hero shot.
 If you photographed a family session, for example, your goal when designing an album spread should not be to include an image from each scene you captured during the session.
 Instead, choose cohesive images from within a single scene to tell a complete story in a single spread (or wall art cluster).

-Step 4: Images are cohesive in look/color
+Step 4: Ensure Images are Cohesive in Look and Colors

 Unless you’re trying to juxtapose images that don’t go together for effect, we recommend selecting images that are cohesive in look and color.
 In other words, on a single spread, decide whether the images are going to look light and airy, or perhaps dark and dramatic.
 Placing light and airy images on the same spread as an image that features dramatic flash may isolate the sets of images and disrupt the story.
 There’s too much of a jump lighting wise between how each image looks.